koskath/arete2/course_content/SC/md_files/Lecture14/lecture_14_slide_43_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-The options – who should do it?
+# The options – who should do it?
 See book chapter: Factory gate pricing!!
 Discuss:
 benefits